merunga/cordova-meteor-mashup/README.md

 2. Add the app to the manager.
 Point to the `<cordova-folder>/platforms/firefoxos/www/` directory.
 There's a `manifest.webapp` file inside.
 3. Your app is loaded.
 4. Start the simulator.
-5. Once the similator is up, click to start debugging your app.
+5. Once the similator is up, click `DEBUG` to start debugging your app.

 ##### The result
 ![](/docs/screenshot2.jpg)